UjwalKavalipati/Car_prediction_END-END-ML/README.md

 1. Loading the dataset and doing basic EDA
 2. checking for missing values and doing feature selection
 3. building the model
-4. Creating the front end (a form for fillign details)
+4. Creating the front end (a form for filling details)
 5. Creating a Flask application
 6. Deploying to Heroku server